bleengrue23/bots/README.md

 * destination
 * date

-The is the information that we are going to need to store in our DynamoDB to hold our reservation data.
+This is the information that we are going to need to store in our DynamoDB to hold our reservation data.
 The creation our second intent should look something like the following:

 <img src="Images/MakeResIntent.PNG" width="700" />